-The proxy for the pecuniary value of the migration option is based on a series of occupation-specific rankings of cities, where high-ranking cities are those that pay higher wages to the specific occupation.11 where $w{i,\ell,j,t}$ is the real hourly wage of worker i living in city l who works in occupation j in year t.
+My proxy for the pecuniary value of future migration opportunities is based on a series of occupation-specific rankings of cities, where high-ranking cities are those that pay on average higher wages to the specific occupation.12 where $w{i,\ell,j,t}$ is the real hourly wage of worker i living in city l who works in occupation j in year t.
 Real wages are computed following Moretti (2013).
-The coefficients of interest are the city-occupation wage premia $(\alpha{\ell,j})$, and $X{i,\ell,j,t}$ is a set of controls that include dummies for education, a quadratic function of potential experience for each occupation, and dummies for gender, marital status and year.
-12
+The coefficients of interest are the city-occupation wage premia ($\alpha{\ell,j}$), and $X{i,\ell,j,t}$ is a set of controls that include dummies for education, a quadratic function of potential experience for each occupation, and dummies for gender, marital status and year.
+13